BicycleTips/bicycletips.github.io/_posts/2022-06-06-Unbound-Grav24-2022-ride-review.md

 Shortly after this, I was riding solo.
 Wagner and Myckel were off, I figured that would be the case, I just didn't figure I would be solo before 10 miles.
 Oh well, I was going to go my pace and make sure I finished.

 The weather for the first 40 miles, was simply amazing.
 While it did spit rain here and there, it was not enough to collect anywhere, or even make the road wet.
 I tried to make myself drink fluids ever 5 miles to ensure I stayed hydrated.
-It was cool, some might even say chilly (not me), so I was trying to be dillegent about drinking my Scratch Labs mix.
+It was cool, some might even say chilly (not me), so I was trying to be diligent about drinking my Scratch Labs mix.
 I started out with a frozen water bladder, so I couldn't drink a lot at once as I was waiting for it to melt.

 The first shot of fluid I got was shocking, apparently I hadn't mixed the Scratch in very well before freezing, so I got a super rich burst of flavor.
 I immediately though that if I had a full bag of that much flavor there was no way I was going to be able to drink it, it was far too strong.
 Thankfully as the rest of the ice pack melted it watered things down.